 The image above might present a somewhat cynical view of mankind but, for a moment, let’s generally consider what we view as progress in the wider scheme of things.

-There once was a time when massive trees dominated the landscape and simple homo sapiens looked up in awe at them.
-Really big trees still exist of course but for a close up view most of us have to go and visit them.
+There once was a time when massive trees dominated the landscape, and simple homo sapiens looked up in awe at them.
+Really big trees still exist, of course, but for a close-up view, most of us now have to go and visit them.

 Of course, and if we want to be smart about it, we might be prone to think that in the evolutionary timeline presented above, big trees don’t really count anymore because we can just fly over them anyway.

 And anyway, from the earliest times, we learned to cut trees down to build things we needed, like houses and boats and wooden carts.
 And let’s facet it, the trees really had nothing to do until man came along, and a really smart ancestor thought they’d all look better as boats, houses and horse-drawn carts.
 The horses were pretty board, too … until they got re-purposed.

 As time went on however, we also realised that forests were in the way, so we burned them down.
 NASA calculated that between 1999 and 2010 almost three percent of the Amazon rain forest went up in smoke.

 But I digress…let’s return to The Ascent Of Man which, after all, is what the picture above is at least suggestive of.
 And my apologies to Jacob Bronowski whose eminent television treatise of the subject still dog’s me to this day.

 You see, I can’t help but feel that in spite of all the scientific knowledge we’ve amassed over the last several hundred years, we’ve actually missed the emergence of an entirely new species of man.